nginx/unit-docs/source/configuration.rst

        The value is :ref:`variable <configuration-variables>`-interpolated.

    * - :samp:`follow_symlinks`, :samp:`traverse_mounts`
-     - Booleans, enable or disable symbolic link and mount point :ref:`resolution <configuration-share-resolution>` respectively; if :samp:`chroot` is set, they only :ref:`affect <configuration-share-path>` the insides of :samp:`chroot`.
+     - Booleans, turn on and off symbolic link and mount point :ref:`resolution <configuration-share-resolution>` respectively; if :samp:`chroot` is set, they only :ref:`affect <configuration-share-path>` the insides of :samp:`chroot`.